 This paper examines the choice between subsidizing investment or output to promote socially desirable production.
-We exploit a natural experiment in which wind farm developers could choose an investment or an output subsidy to estimate the impact of these policy instruments on productivity.
-Using instrumental variables and matching estimators, we find that wind farms claiming the investment subsidy produced 10 to 12 percent less power than wind farms claiming the output subsidy, and that this effect reflects subsidy incentives rather than selection.
-Introducing investment subsidies caused the Federal government to spend 14 percent more per unit of output from wind farms.
+We exploit a natural experiment to estimate the impact of these policy instruments on the productivity of wind farms.
+Using instrumental variables and matching estimators, we find that investment subsidy claimants produce 10 to 12 percent less power than they would have under the output subsidy.
+Introducing investment subsidies caused the Federal government to spend 14 percent more per unit of output from these power plants.

-Keywords: tax credits, energy subsidies, instrument choice JEL Codes: H23, Q42, Q48
+Keywords: tax credits, energy subsidies, instrument choice

+JEL Codes: H23, Q42, Q48